 On their website they offer a comprehensive, easy to understand outline of the scientifically proven benefits of meditation.
 I won’t go into in detail here, as we have covered this topic extensively, but I encourage you to spend some time with their research section and read some of our articles on the subject.

 5 Ways Meditation Has Improved My Life

-As someone who likes to plan (and control) every aspect of her life, it would be a gross understatement to say that stress and I are on ‘familiar’ terms.
-I used to wake up every day and jump right into the swing of things, checking work emails, drinking coffee, and hopping into the shower without taking the time to really centre myself and relax a little before going about the business of the day.
+As someone who likes to plan (and control) every aspect of her life, it would be a gross understatement to say that stress and I are on familiar terms.
+I used to wake up every day and jump right into the swing of things, checking work emails and paying bills, catching up on social media, and hopping into the shower without taking the time to really centre myself and relax a little before going about the business of the day.
 It was always “go go go.”

-I’ll admit that urge is still pretty strong some mornings, as I am by nature a ‘busy bee,’ but setting myself this challenge and seeing the benefits which I’ve experienced as a result has made it fairly easy to overcome those urges.
+I’ll admit that urge is still pretty strong some mornings, as I am by nature a busy bee, but setting myself this challenge and seeing the benefits I’ve experienced as a result has made it fairly easy to overcome those urges.
 Now I start each day feeling calm, relaxed, and happy.
-I wake up with buzzing thoughts, sure, but after I’ve taken the time to meditate everything within me slows – heart rate, thoughts, feelings, worries.
+I may still wake up with buzzing thoughts, but after I’ve taken the time to meditate everything within me slows — heart rate, thoughts, feelings, worries.
 It’s like waking up a second time to a day with infinite possibility.